Which place is cheaper, Prague or Beijing?

 Beijing gets a good bit of rain this time of year.
 In July, Beijing usually receives more rain than Prague.
 Beijing gets 176 mm (6.9 in) of rain, while Prague receives 70 mm (2.7 in) of rain each month for the summer.

 The autumn brings many poeple to Beijing as well as Prague.
 Many travelers come to Beijing for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, many visitors come to Prague in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Beijing is a little warmer than Prague in the autumn.
-The temperature in Beijing is usually 14°C (56°F) in October, and Prague stays around 11°C (52°F).
+The daily temperature in Beijing averages around 14°C (56°F) in October, and Prague fluctuates around 11°C (52°F).

 People are often attracted to the plentiful sunshine in Beijing this time of the year.
 In the autumn, Beijing often gets more sunshine than Prague.
 Beijing gets 227 hours of sunny skies this time of year, while Prague receives 124 hours of full sun.

 Beijing usually gets less rain in October than Prague.
 Beijing gets 19 mm (0.7 in) of rain, while Prague receives 42 mm (1.7 in) of rain this time of the year.

 Both Prague and Beijing are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Beijing in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Prague for the museums, the shopping scene, and the cuisine during these months.